kavixiu/courseware-lms-content/contribution_guide/product_walkthrough_script_form-3.md

 ### Content Contributors:
   ### 1. Fork this repo!
   ### 2. Read over the video description, watch the video example and read the example script outline.
   ### 3. Add your content to the script placeholder form at the bottom of the page.
-Now you can delete everything else on the page and submit a PR to have your script pulled into the 'transcripts' folder.
+Now you can delete everything else on the page and submit a PR to have your script pulled into the 'transcripts' folder here: https://github.com/puppetlabs/courseware-lms-content/tree/master/video/transcripts.
 <br>

 | Description | A high level video that takes the viewer through an overview of key product features; <br>describes the value of the product and a quick glimpse into how it works.